Table of Contents

 Where:

-- = Nominal amp of protective device
+- = Nominal/rated current of the protective device (A)

-- = Electric current-carrying capacity of conductor
+- = Continuous current-carrying capacity of the conductor (A)

 7.2 Fault Protection